PlumpMath/node-uvccam/README.md

 _Note_: This should work well for photo and timelapse, video has yet to be tested but may work as well.

-### below is copy-pasted from node-raspicam; many functions do not yet work.
+### NOTE 131021 below is copy-pasted from node-raspicam; many functions do not yet work.

 ## To Install